 Frameworks are written on top of programming languages.
 They natively use the programming language and their core functions.
 It makes your development process faster, easier and safer.

 Frameworks are the collection libraries and classes which offer a rich set of functionality.
 These are the features you may need to write by yourself if not using the framework.

-Additionally, frameworks offer add-ons meaning there are several functionalities available in form of framework add-ons that you can use to extend the framework’s functionality.
+Additionally, frameworks offer add-ons meaning there are several functionalities available in the form of framework add-ons that you can use to extend the framework’s functionality.
 Those are the tested piece of code and ready to be utilized.
 You don’t need to invest time in developing and test that particular feature.

 How to choose a framework?